saberland/saber/packages/saber-plugin-search/README.md

 })
 ```

-The above example simply uses `Array.prototype.includes` to check if the page matches the keyword, however you can use a more powerful library like [Fuse.js](https://fusejs.io/) if you want more accurate result:
+The above example simply uses `String.prototype.includes` to check if the page matches the keyword, however you can use a more powerful library like [Fuse.js](https://fusejs.io/) if you want more accurate result:

 ```js
 import Fuse from 'fuse.js'